Brain-Computer Interface Role-Playing (BCI RPG)

 The project Wiki: https://github.com/RPG-Research/erpg/wiki

-Using RPGs for Brain Injury Recovery (Neuroplasticity)
+Using RPGs for Brain Injury Recovery (Activating Maximal Neuroplasticity)

 PDF: https://www.academia.edu/18120187/Presentation_Using_Role_Playing_Games_in_the_Treatment_of_Traumatic_Brain_Injury